matt190589/matt190589/README.md

 - 👋 Hi, I’m @matt190589
 - 👀 I’m interested in becoming a developer or working as a Project Manager within Tech.
-My previous experience
+My previous experience has been largely focused in education and education management.
 - 🌱 I’m currently preparing to start a Bootcamp at the end of the month (Sept 2022).
 So far, I've done self-directed learning in HTML, CSS & Python.
 - I'm keen and very enthusiastic about building my skills in these areas but also in databases, servers and real-world projects.
 - 💞️ I’m looking to collaborate on ...
 I'll develop this idea alongside my coding skills.